vincenzot/CovidMonitor-API-Italy-Statistics-Viewer/README.md

-# CovidMonitor-API-Italy-Statistics-Viewer
+# CovidMonitor API - Italy Statistics Viewer
-A simple example of how to implement CovidMonitor API to retrieve JSON data about COVID-19 data from Italy
+A simple example of how to implement CovidMonitor API to retrieve JSON data about COVID-19 in Italy.